 We touched briefly on content in the section above, but it deserves a closer look.
 You’ll need to create content on your own website for two reasons – the first is that some social networks have limited space for you to get your message across, the second is that getting people to your website is the best place to generate leads.
 After all, leads are really the return you want from your personal branding efforts.

 Exactly what content you create will depend on the nature of your business, but it will need to sit in the sweet spot between what’s interesting to your potential customers and what you’re an expert in.
 You’ll also need to ensure it offers something uniquely valuable.
 You can learn more about creating good content in these guides.
 This first one is focused on creating a quality blog, while this guide is focused on alternatives to blogging.
+You can also take a free course on blogging and content marketing here.

 Building your brand through advertising